JamesSkemp/words/content/post/review-shadowrun-returns-2013.md

 +++
 title = "Review: Shadowrun Returns (2013)"
-summary = "The following is a review of Shadowrun Returns (2013), available for PC on Steam." draft = false comments = false date = "2014-08-02T13:59:12-05:00"
+description = "The following is a review of Shadowrun Returns (2013), available for PC on Steam." draft = false comments = false date = "2014-08-02T13:59:12-05:00"